I’m so sorry for going MIA recently. As I’m sure you can imagine, making all those gingerbread houses took it out of me a little.

 So, friends, I’ve made a decision.
 I need a little break, a hiatus, a small pause.

-At the same time, sometimes a person gets a bit stuck, and I feel a bit stuck.
+Sometimes a person gets a bit stuck, and I feel a bit stuck.
 Trying to think of posts, getting the everything together, figuring out the time amongst work and social life, and fighting the short winter hours for good photos…it’s not easy.
 I want this to keep being fun, for me, and for you.
 I’m not willing to sacrifice the quality, or what I’m trying to do by having fewer photos or less frequent posts.

-In the meantime, feel free to drop me an email ([email protected]) and let me know what you’d like to see more of this year, or perhaps a tweet, a comment, or an owl if you’re at Hogwarts.
+In the meantime, feel free to drop me an email and let me know what you’d like to see more of this year, or perhaps a tweet, a comment, or an owl if you’re at Hogwarts.

 So this is later than the usual Monday night.
 But I hope you’ll forgive me when you see the contents, and when you remember it’s December and that I now have a full-time job.